Yusaku Ueno

 Yusaku Ueno (上野 優作, Ueno Yusaku) is a former Japanese football player.
-He manager of FC Gifu.
+He was most recently manager of J3 League club FC Gifu.

 Playing career

 Ueno was born in Mooka on November 1, 1973.
 After graduating from University of Tsukuba, he joined newly was promoted to J1 League club, Avispa Fukuoka in 1996.
 He became a regular player from first season.
 In 2000, he moved to Sanfrecce Hiroshima.
 However he could hardly play in the match.
 In 2001, he moved to J2 League club Kyoto Purple Sanga.
 He played many matches and the club won the champions in 2001 and was promoted to J1 from 2002.
 In 2003, he moved to J2 club Albirex Niigata.
 He became played as regular player and the club won the champions in 2003 and was promoted to J1 from 2004.
 In 2006, he moved to Sanfrecce Hiroshima again.
 Although he played many matches in 2006, he could not play at all in the match in 2007.
 In June 2007, he moved to his local club Tochigi SC in Japan Football League.
 He played as regular player in 2 seasons and the club was promoted to J2 from 2009.
 However he retired end of 2008 season.